 Any Shared Cost Additional Pension Contribution (EAPC/ RAPC) contract to buy extra pension must stop

-Any AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract continues unless the member elects to terminate the contract.buy
+Any AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract continues unless the member elects to terminate the contract.

+An existing Shared Cost Additional Pension Contributions (EAPC/RAPC) contract to buy lost pension continues if it is to purchase an amount of pension lost due to:

+A period of unpaid additional maternity, paternity or adoption leave or

+any other period of unpaid authorised leave of absence

+unless the member elects to end the contract.

 Any existing Additional Pension Contract (EAPC) which is at whole cost to the employee to buy lost pension continues if it is to purchase an amount of pension lost due to:

-an trade dispute or
+a trade dispute or

 a period of authorised unpaid leave of absence or